evertramos/docker-wordpress/.github/README.md

 docker-compose up -d
 ```

-**Be patinet** - when you first run a container to get new certificates, it may take a few minutes.
+**Be patient** - when you first run a container to get new certificates, it may take a few minutes.

 ## WebProxy